The Karen Read trial: Acquitted of John O’Keefe's murder

 According to the defence, McCabe – the sister-in-law of Brian Albert – made a suspicious Google search at 2:27am on the morning in question, hours before O’Keefe was discovered.
 The search?
 ‘Hos(sic) long to die in cold’.

-The defence has cited this as evidence suggesting foreknowledge of O’Keefe’s condition.
+The defence cited this as evidence suggesting foreknowledge of O’Keefe’s condition.
 However, McCabe has argued that she made the search at Read’s request after discovering O’Keefe’s body, and contested the time of the search.

 Michael Proctor and the question of misconduct